RiverLikesMath/academic-starter-blog/content/authors/admin/_index.md

 #- Visitors
 ---

 Hello!
-This site is still under construction, including my about me page!
+This site is still under construction, including my about me page.
 I've got some writing and web development to do!

 I'm River, a tutor and educator.
 I've worked with countless students over the past 15 years, and I specialize in math, science, and computer programming.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.